 Manhattan School of Music expects that all relationships among persons in the School will be professional and free of bias, prejudice, discrimination, and harassment.
-It is the policy of the School to ensure equal opportunity without discrimination or harassment based on race, color, religion, sex, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship or veteran status, disability, or any other characteristic protected by federal, state, or local laws and regulations.
+It is the policy of the School to ensure equal opportunity without discrimination or harassment based on race, color, religion, sex, sexual orientation, gender identity or expression, the status of being transgender, age, national origin, marital status, citizenship or veteran status, disability, or any other characteristic protected by federal, state, or local laws and regulations.
 The School prohibits and will not tolerate any such discrimination or harassment.

 This policy of equal opportunity applies to all policies and procedures relating to recruitment, hiring, admission, financial aid, compensation, benefits, termination, and all other terms and conditions of employment and education.

 The Manhattan School of Music Title IX /Sexual Misconduct Policy Protecting Students pertains to students who experience sexual harassment.

 NOTE: All MSM employees, regardless of title or supervisory role, are obligated to report instances of sexual assault either to the Title IX Coordinator, Carol Matos, Vice President for Administration & Human Relations, or anonymously by filling out the Sexual Misconduct Report Form online at www.msmnyc.edu/sexual-misconduct-report-form